shichen437/live-dog/README_EN.md

 # Intro

-Live-Dog is a live broadcast recording tool built on GoFrame and RuoYi-Vue3 (currently only supports the Tik Tok platform).
+Live-Dog is a live broadcast recording tool built on GoFrame and RuoYi-Vue3 (currently only supports the Douyin/Bilibili platform).

 *This project is only used for learning and communication and does not involve any private information (including storage, uploading, crawling, etc.).*